 More than just pay gaps

 Wages are not the only place where women experience a “gap” based on their gender.
 In the tech sector, there is a large employment gap between men and women.
 Women only hold 25% of computing roles nationally according to the National Center for Women & Information Technology (NCWIT).
 Moreover, there are additional gaps when it comes to women of color.
-Even with a consistent increase in STEM jobs over the years, women are disproportionately being left out of the growth.
+Despite the consistent increase in STEM jobs over the years, women in STEM are disproportionately left out of the growth.

 Adding to the disparities, even though more women than ever are earning degrees in STEM fields as a whole, the gap is still strong.
 Women earned less than 20% of computer science bachelor degrees, a number that is actually smaller than it was in 1997 (it was 27%).